ZeroTwoData/Shopify-Internship-Image-Repository/README.md

 # Shopify-Image-Repository App

-2022 Spring Shopify Data Engineering Intern Chanllenge Developed with [Create React App](https://github.com/facebook/create-react-app).
+2022 Spring Shopify Data Engineering Intern Challenge Developed with [Create React App](https://github.com/facebook/create-react-app).

 ## Challenge
 Build an Image Repository.

 You can tackle this challenge using any technology you want.
 This is an open-ended task.

 Please provide brief instructions on how to use your application.
-We are a test driven environment, so ensure your challenge includes tests.
+We are a test-driven environment, so ensure your challenge includes tests.
 Provide brief instructions on how to use your application, so that someone could use your application and understand how it works.

 ## What is an Image Repository?
 They are public/private spaces wherein users upload and store images (public repos, such as this one, enable users to share and collaborate on container images).